— Story —

 History of the Thayer

-The Thayer Hotel operated as a Railroad Hotel boasting 22-30 rooms.
-Each room was very small providing enough space for a bed and in some cases a dresser.
-The Thayer at the time served a very extravagant Beef and Oyster Stew at $2.50.
-The stew was shipped in daily over the railroad from the East.
-It was considered very expensive and somewhat a luxury at an equivalent of about $65 today.
+The Thayer Hotel operated as a Railroad Hotel boasting 22 guest rooms.
+While the restaurant and lounge were quite extravagant for the time, each guest room was quite small, providing enough space for a bed, and in some cases, a dresser.
+Caroline Thayer, Augustus's wife, served an extravagant Beef and Oyster Stew at $2.50.
+The stew was shipped daily over the railroad from the East, considered very expensive & somewhat a luxury at an equivalent of about $65 today.
 The Thayer Hotel was more technologically advanced than most buildings and businesses at the time in the Annandale area.
 It was the first building to have gas lights and then electricity which came in 1905.

 The railroad line was key to Annandale’s early development as surrounding towns such as Fair Haven, Silver Creek, and French Lake were bustling population centers larger than that of Annandale.
-But with the arrival of the railroad in the 1880’s, Annandale quickly passed them by as the railroad provided the main methods of transportation for both personal and business travel.
+But with the arrival of the railroad to the town in the 1880’s, Annandale quickly passed them by as the railroad provided the main methods of transportation for both personal and business travel.
 The railroad allowed Annandale to prosper as the central town between St. Cloud and Buffalo.

 During its heydays, the Thayer attracted many visitors, even notorious ones such as Al Capone.
 It is said that when Capone wasn't able to make it to his island hideout on Bungalow Island on Clearwater Lake, he would rent out the entire 3rd floor of the Thayer for him and his men.
 The Soo Railroad Line provided passenger trains to and from Annandale up until the 1960’s, at which point the post WWII highway system was in place making passenger railroads obsolete and just another part of history.